 Birmingham and Solihull Mental Health Foundation Trust took an interest in this work and supported Therapeutic Horticulture with grants.
 The Trust’s Pottery Studio moved to the Gardens, generating an income and the pleasure of working with Heather Croft, the Pottery tutor for ten years until it closed in 2014.

 In 2012, after three years of funding support from Birmingham City Council, this was cut.
 We concentrated our attention on raising money to keep the Gardens open and our Therapeutic Horticulture project continuing to work with vulnerable adults.

 March 2013 saw Martineau Gardens celebrating 10 years of Stewart Holmes leading the Therapeutic Horticulture Project.
 Miranda Kingston joined us in 2014 leading the Therapeutic Horticulture Project with Women, the third woman to run this role.

 2017 The Environmental Education Programme is extended and expanded, hundreds of school children visit Martineau Gardens for science based learning about the natural environment.
-Caroline Starr former member of staff returns to become our Educational Tour Guide.
+Caroline Starr former member of staff returned to become our Educational Tour Guide (and retired in 2019).

 2017 … celebrating our twentieth year of community gardening

 In 2017 Martineau Gardens – the Community Garden – celebrates its twentieth year.
 We hope during this year to add more details here – so, if you would like share details or correct any inaccuracies (for which we apologise and these can be corrected), please email [email protected]